oksanabuzh/Buzhdygan_et_al_sCale_Div_Driver/README.md

 ## About

-This repository contains all the code and datasets for the paper
+This repository contains all the code for the paper

 Buzhdygan et al. (2024) Scale-dependent effects of plant diversity drivers in grasslands (submitted to Ecology and Evolution)

-FOr any questions please ask Oksana Buzhdygan [email](mailto:oksana.buzh@fu-berlin.de).
+For any questions please ask Oksana Buzhdygan [email](mailto: oksana.buzh@fu-berlin.de).

 ### Repository structure